Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Evaluation

 \section{Evaluation}

-In this section we evaluate our superresolution approach using the following two datasets \begin{enumerate} \item \textbf{MetalPCB}: A nearly planar ``USAF'' target etched on a circuit board (Fig.~\ref{fig:usaf_photo}).
+In this section we evaluate our image enhancement approach using the following two datasets \begin{enumerate} \item \textbf{MetalPCB}: A nearly planar ``USAF'' target etched on a circuit board (Fig.~\ref{fig:usaf_photo}).
 The dataset has been acquired using the setup described in Sec.~\ref{s:system} and has the resolution $N_x=446$, $N_y=446$, $N_z=1400$.
-The lateral per-pixel distance (\ie the sensor mechanical movement distance) is $262.5{\mu}m$. \item \textbf{StepChart}: A metallic step chart with steps varying from $4000\mu m$ to $50\mu m$, and a reference plane to locate the reference zero position (Fig.~\ref{fig:stepchart_photo}).
+The lateral per-pixel distance (\ie the sensor mechanical movement distance) is $262.5{\mu}m$.
+The target is etched in the standard size scale of USAF target \emph{MIL-STD-150A}. \item \textbf{StepChart}: A metallic step chart with steps varying from $4000\mu m$ to $50\mu m$, and a reference plane to locate the reference zero position (Fig.~\ref{fig:stepchart_photo}).
 The dataset has also been acquired using the setup in Sec.~\ref{s:system} with the resolution $N_x=575$, $N_y=113$, $N_z=1400$.
-The lateral per-pixel distance is $262.5{\mu}m$. \end{enumerate} One should note, that our system has a lateral resolution of $622\mu m$ as its ideal diffraction limit, an experimentally measured lateral resolution $793.7\mu m$ and a depth resolution of $\Delta d=1210\mu m$ as its physical limits (see Sec.~\ref{s:system}).
+The lateral per-pixel distance is $262.5{\mu}m$. \end{enumerate} It should be noted, that our system has a lateral resolution of $622\mu m$ as its ideal diffraction limit, an experimentally measured lateral resolution $793.7\mu m$ and a depth accuracy of $\Delta d=1210\mu m$ as its diffraction limits (see Sec.~\ref{s:system}).